0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Forest/Forest.md

 but ...

 *going back to our group memberships,* we do find ourselves in quite a few interesting groups:
-1. Account Operators --> this can let us create AD accounts and add them to groups other than high privelege ones (Administrators, Domain Admins etc.) (https://docs.microsoft.com/en-us/windows/security/identity-protection/access-control/active-directory-security-groups#bkmk-accountoperators)
+1. Account Operators --> this can let us create AD accounts and add them to groups other than high privilege ones (Administrators, Domain Admins etc.) (https://docs.microsoft.com/en-us/windows/security/identity-protection/access-control/active-directory-security-groups#bkmk-accountoperators)
 2. Privileged IT Accounts --> this is not a standard AD group and we would want to know what those *Privileges* are :D
-3. Service Accounts --> this too can be interesting
+3. Service Accounts --> this too might be interesting

 *since we're in a an Active Directory environment,* a standard tool to use is `BloodHound` (https://github.com/BloodHoundAD/BloodHound).
 It can help us identify paths to escalate our privileges inside a domain context.
 We will use it show us what can be done using the privileges that we hold.

 *in order to supply bloodhound with the information it needs,* we will need to run a tool called `SharpHound` (https://github.com/BloodHoundAD/BloodHound/tree/master/Collectors) to collect details about the domain.

-We upload it to the machine using `evil-winrm`'s `upload` functions and run it using the `-c all` flag to perform all collection methods.
+We upload it to the machine using `evil-winrm`'s `upload` function and run it using the `-c all` flag to perform all collection methods.

 ![Sharphound-collection](Sharphound-collection.jpg)